Economic inequality: Politics

-Cognitive biases
+Culture and psychology

-Research has shown that biased decision-making does not alone explain a significant proportion of inequality, therefore inequality cannot be explained by cognitive biases of a specific sub-population, such as temporal discounting (i.e., not preferring immediate funds over larger future gains), overestimation (i.e. thinking you are better than you are at making decisions), over-placement (i.e. thinking you are better than the average person at making decisions), and extremeness aversion (i.e. taking the 'middle option' simply because it seems safer than the highest or lowest).
+A 2024 study found different cultures can show on average different responses to incentives.
+A 2023 study found that differences in biased decision-making such as temporal discounting (i.e., not preferring immediate funds over larger future gains), overestimation (i.e. thinking you are better than you are at making decisions), over-placement (i.e. thinking you are better than the average person at making decisions), and extremeness aversion (i.e. taking the 'middle option' simply because it seems safer than the highest or lowest) does not explain differences in economic mobility.
+Differences in effortfulness can contribute to inequality.

 Mitigating factors

 Social connectedness to people of higher income levels is a strong predictor of upward income mobility.
-However, data shows substantial social segregation correlating with economic income groups.
+However, data show substantial social segregation correlating with economic income groups.

 Countries with a left-leaning legislature generally have lower levels of inequality.
 Many factors constrain economic inequality – they may be divided into two classes: market driven, and government sponsored.
-The relative merits and effectiveness of each approach is a subject of debate:
+The relative merits and effectiveness of each approach are a subject of debate:

 Market forces outside of government intervention that can reduce economic inequality include: